Flavor structure of the energy-momentum tensor form factors of the proton: Acknowledgements

-JYK wants to express gratitude to Christian J. Weiss, Jose L. Goity, and Cédric Lorcé for their valuable comments.
+Authors want to express gratitude to Christian J. Weiss, Jose L. Goity, C\'{e}dric Lorc\'{e}, and Keh-Fei Liu for the invaluable comments and discussions.
+We are also grateful to Hyeon-Dong Son for the discussion about the gluon contribution to the proton $\bar{c}$ form factors.
 The work was supported by the Basic Science Research Program through the National Research Foundation of Korea funded by the Korean government (Ministry of Education, Science and Technology, MEST), Grant-No. 2021R1A2C2093368 and 2018R1A5A1025563.
 This work is also supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under contract DE-AC05-06OR23177 (JYK).
+HYW is supported by the France Excellence scholarship through Campus France funded by the French government (Ministère de l’Europe et des Affaires Étrangères), 141295X.